Climate and Average Weather Year Round in Taipei Taiwan

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Taipei is June, with an average of 16.3 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 60% on June 1.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Taipei experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Taipei.
-The most rain falls during the 31 days centered around June 4, with an average total accumulation of 8.2 inches.
+The month with the most rain in Taipei is September, with an average rainfall of 7.8 inches.

-The least rain falls around December 28, with an average total accumulation of 2.3 inches.
+The month with the least rain in Taipei is January, with an average rainfall of 2.5 inches.